 If your question isn’t answered, just get in touch with the team by submitting an enquiry form.
 We will do our very best to respond to you within 24 hours.

 Each toolkit consists of items created using Microsoft Office and delivered in 2010 format so that they can be opened and edited by Microsoft Office 2010 and later.
 Most templates are Word documents but there are also Excel spreadsheets, PowerPoint presentations and Visio diagrams (although we are in the process of phasing these out in favour of Word diagrams) within the toolkit.
 Some products also include a Microsoft Project file containing a plan for the implementation, and this is reproduced in Excel for customers who don’t use Project.

 Once your order is submitted and accepted you will be able to download your product straight away from our website.
 You will receive an email that contains a link to our website where you will be able to download your toolkit later if you choose to.
+You can also log on to your account on our website and download the latest versions of your products at any time whilst you have a support subscription in place (this is included automatically for the first 12 months).
 Each product consists of a zip file containing the full set of document templates.
-This means you will need a copy of Winzip or similar to access them.
-A free evaluation copy of Winzip is available from www.winzip.com.
-Once downloaded, just unzip the file and your toolkit will be available for you to get started.
+Once downloaded, just unzip the file using standard Windows tools and your toolkit will be available for you to get started.